vanman9599/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+        Express Routers, and Express custom middleware

 - [ ] Describe Middleware?

+        An array of functions...

 - [ ] Describe a Resource?

+    Everything in a RESTful API is a resource and can be accessed via a unique URL over HTTP

 - [ ] What can the API return to help clients know if a request was successful?

+        It can return a status code of 200

 - [ ] How can we partition our application into sub-applications?

+        We can use Express Router to make our application more modular.

 ## Project Setup